issackelly/django-improved-inlines/README.rst

 Usage
 =====

+Install in INSTALLED_APPS so the templates can be found

+"improved_inlines"

 Inlines is a template filter that can be used in conjunction with inline markup to insert content objects into other pieces of content.
 An example would be inserting